Plant diseases and pests can significantly impact crop yields and quality, leading to economic

 selected images to open the testing interface.
 DeepLab will display the model's predictions, indicating whether

-on your specific use case.
+parameters based on your specific use case.